5 Ways to Encourage Your Child’s Self-Reliance

 1. Give Them a (Safe) Personal Phone

 Technology is an ever-present part of our world and environment.
-In particular, personal cell phones are becoming standard for adults and children as well.
-This opens an entirely new world to children, and parents are rightfully wary of the dangers that cell phones present.
+In particular, personal cell phones are also becoming standard for adults and children.
+This opens an entirely new world to children, and parents are rightfully wary of cell phones’ dangers.
 However, technology and access to the internet are inescapable realities, so finding a balance is critical.
-Finding a safe cell phone designed for children is a great way to introduce technology.
+Finding a safe cell phone for children is a great way to introduce technology.

 2. Let Them Do Tasks Independently

-Things like getting dressed, packing a bag, tying shoes, gathering supplies, and brushing your teeth are all great examples of tasks.
-Allow your children to try these things for themselves and gain confidence in life skills.
-Not only will they be more self-reliant, but they will learn patience at the same time.
+Things like getting dressed, packing a bag, tying shoes, gathering supplies, and brushing teeth are great examples of tasks.
+Allow your children to try these things and gain confidence in life skills.
+Not only will they be more self-reliant, but they will also learn patience.

 3. Encourage Problem Solving